stevearrants/style/docs/principlesofcontent.md

 * Start small and build big
 -------------------------

-Does your content works for users?
+Does your content work for users?
 Don't be afraid to rethink and rewrite.

 Write a draft.
 Test on your users and readers.
 Examine their feedback.